ernieveloper/ernieveloper/README.md

-- 👋 Hi, I’m @ernieveloper and I'm a systems administrator with an equivalent to a CS degree.
+- 👋 Hi, I’m @ernieveloper and I'm a systems administrator with a degree in Information Systems.
 - 👀 I'm interested in reexploring the world of programming and software development.
 And I am particularly interested in data engineering and maybe front/back-end developmen.
 - 💞️ I’m looking to collaborate on any project that has a considerable depth of data manipulation.
 - 📫 How to reach me ...
 I will update this part later.